kobzevvv/open-ui-chat-google-cloud-run-deploy/README.md

 ### Notes
 - Cloud Run sets `PORT` automatically; `deploy.sh` sets `HOST=0.0.0.0` so the container listens correctly
-- External services (MongoDB Atlas, Meilisearch, RAG API, Cloud SQL/pgvector) must be network-reachable by Cloud Run
+- Open WebUI stores data on local container storage; on Cloud Run that storage is ephemeral between revisions
 - Keep `.env` out of git; this repo ships a `.gitignore` entry for it

 ### Logs and verification